|

 A. No. On almost

-any given night, at least half of our crowd is
+any given night, at least half of our crowd is composed of adults, even

 work something out during the previews or before the show.
 Contact